Cloud Sync technical FAQ

 What does the progress indicator for a sync relationship represent?

-The sync relationship shows the throughput of the data broker’s network adapter.
+The sync relationship shows the throughput of the data broker group’s network adapter.
 If you accelerated sync performance by using multiple data brokers, then the throughput is the sum of all traffic.
 This throughput refreshes every 20 seconds.

 I’m experiencing performance issues.
 Can we limit the number of concurrent transfers?